Taiwanese indigenous peoples: Tribes

 As the Qing consolidated their power over the plains and struggled to enter the mountains in the late 19th century, the terms Pingpu (平埔族 (Píngpǔzú, Plains peoples)) and Gaoshan (高山族 (Gāoshānzú, High Mountain peoples)) were used interchangeably with the epithets "civilized" and "uncivilized".
-During Japanese rule (1895–1945), anthropologists from Japan maintained the binary classification.
-In 1900 they incorporated it into their own colonial project by employing the term (平埔, Peipo) for the "civilized tribes", and creating a category of "recognized tribes" for the indigenous who had formerly been called "uncivilized".
+During Japanese rule (1895–1945) anthropologists from Japan maintained the binary classification.
+In 1900 they incorporated it into their own colonial project by employing the term (平埔, Peipo) for the "civilized tribes" and creating a category of "recognized tribes" for the indigenous who had formerly been called "uncivilized".
 The Musha Incident of 1930 led to many changes in indigenous policy, and the Japanese government began referring to them as Takasago people (高砂族, Takasago-zoku).

 Gaoshan peoples included the Atayal, Bunun, Tsou, Saisiat, Paiwan, Puyuma, and Amis peoples.
 The Tao (Yami) and Rukai were added later, for a total of nine recognized peoples.
-During the early period of Chinese Nationalist Kuomintang (KMT) rule the terms Shandi Tongbao (山地同胞) "mountain compatriots" and Pingdi Tongbao (平地同胞) "plains compatriots" were invented, to remove the presumed taint of Japanese influence and reflect the place of Taiwan's indigenous people in the Chinese Nationalist state.
+During the early period of Chinese Nationalist Kuomintang (KMT) rule the terms Shandi Tongbao (山地同胞) "mountain compatriots" and Pingdi Tongbao (平地同胞) "plains compatriots" were invented to remove the presumed taint of Japanese influence and reflect the place of Taiwan's indigenous people in the Chinese Nationalist state.
 The KMT later adopted the use of all the earlier Japanese groupings except Peipo.

-Despite recent changes in the field of anthropology and a shift in government objectives, the Pingpu and Gaoshan labels in use today maintain the form given by the Qing to reflect indigenous' acculturation to Han culture.
+Despite recent changes in the field of anthropology and a shift in government objectives, the Pingpu and Gaoshan labels in use today maintain the form given by the Qing to reflect indigenous peoples' acculturation to Han culture.
 The current recognized indigenous are all regarded as Gaoshan, though the divisions are not and have never been based strictly on geographical location.
 The Amis, Saisiat, Tao and Kavalan are all traditionally Eastern Plains cultures.
-The distinction between Pingpu and Gaoshan people continues to affect Taiwan's policies regarding indigenous peoples, and their ability to participate effectively in government.
+The distinction between Pingpu and Gaoshan people continues to affect Taiwan's policies regarding indigenous peoples and their ability to participate effectively in government.

 Although the ROC's Government Information Office officially lists 16 major groupings as "tribes", the consensus among scholars maintains that these 16 groupings do not reflect any social entities, political collectives, or self-identified alliances dating from pre-modern Taiwan.
 These divisions did not always correspond to distinctions drawn by the indigenous themselves.
-The earliest detailed records, dating from the Dutch arrival in 1624, describe the indigenous as living in independent villages of varying size.
-Between these villages there was frequent trade, intermarriage, warfare and alliances against common enemies.
-Using contemporary ethnographic and linguistic criteria, these villages have been classed by anthropologists into more than 20 broad (and widely debated) ethnic groupings, which were never united under a common polity, kingdom or "tribe".
-However, the categories have become so firmly established in government and popular discourse over time that they have become de facto distinctions, serving to shape in part today's political discourse within the Republic of China (ROC), and affecting Taiwan's policies regarding indigenous peoples.
+The earliest detailed records, dating from the Dutch arrival in 1624, describe the indigenous as living in independent villages of varying sizes.
+Between these villages there was frequent trade, intermarriage, warfare, and alliances against common enemies.
+Using contemporary ethnographic and linguistic criteria these villages have been classed by anthropologists into more than 20 broad (and widely debated) ethnic groupings, which were never united under a common polity, kingdom, or "tribe".
+However, the categories have become so firmly established in government and popular discourse over time that they have become de facto distinctions, serving to shape in part today's political discourse within the Republic of China (ROC) and affecting Taiwan's policies regarding indigenous peoples.